What Is Hedera Hashgraph?

 Hedera Hashgraph Unique Features & Key Concepts

-- Asynchronous Byzantine Fault Tolerance: Ensures security even in the presence of malicious actors.
+- Asynchronous Byzantine Fault Tolerance: Ensures robust security and operation even in the presence of malicious nodes.

 Critical Analysis & Red Flags